Government Offices (UK) = BIM CASE STUDY

 Role: Employer’s Information Manager

-Responsibility: BIM Model & Data Audits, Audit & CO-WRITE EIR, AIR & BEP Template
+Responsibility: BIM Model & Data Audits, Audit & CO-WRITE EIR, AIR & BEP

 Challenges